Useful python-novaclient commands

 Use the "resize" command to switch a server to another flavor.
 When you call the command the first argument is the server name or ID and the second argument will be the flavor name or ID.

-Please note: nova resize will not work for Performance Cloud Servers or standard servers with manual disk allocation enabled.
-For more information on changing the size of a Performance Cloud Server, see Changing the Size of Your Performance Cloud Server.
+Please note: nova resize will not work for virtual cloud servers or Standard servers with manual disk allocation enabled.
+For more information on changing the size of a virtual cloud server, see Changing the Size of Your Performance Cloud Server.

 A server cannot be resized to a smaller flavor if it has more disk space allocated to it than would be allowed in the smaller flavor.